Having a pet equals a great responsibility. It’s not all just walks in the park and opening canned food.

 Another way of camouflaging broccoli for dogs that won’t eat it is by putting the veggie in a smoothie.
 Just blend different fruits and vegetables, and your dog won’t notice the taste of broccoli.

-Many dog treats with meat and vegetables have broccoli as an ingredient.
+Many dog treats with meat and vegetables on Amazon have broccoli as an ingredient.
 That’s another way to include the veggie in your dog`s menu.

 Broccoli is a nutritious and healthy vegetable for dogs.
 The safest way to serve it is cooked in small chunks and a limited amount.